Note: Minor spoilers for Netflix’s The Witcher Season one and two

 ‘Take that money and travel and have adventures, meet people from every walk of life, interact and observe.
 Get in scraps, get out of them.
 Experience as much life stuff as possible.
 That is your university.
 Listen.
 Observe how people act, talk, interact, when they are stressed, happy, bored.
 Try and experience all forms of living as much as possible, don’t just travel in your own comfortable bubble,’ he advises.

-Declan says that it’s important to observe the nuances of people who are completely different to you in terms of wants and desires, even those who you may dislike.
+Declan says that it’s important to observe the nuances of people who are completely different from you in terms of wants and desires, even those who you may dislike.
 It’s also vital, he says, to read.

 ‘Get online and read every script of every show or film you love.
 Open up some screenwriting software – I love FADEIN because it is the best, cheap and you only pay once – and copy word for word the scripts you love,’ he says.

 ‘This was the best piece of advice I ever received.
-It teaches you timing, formatting and economy.’
+It teaches you timing, formatting, and economy.’

 ‘Then study breakdowns on YouTube of shows and films and see what makes them tick.
 That is all the university you need.
 THEN start writing your own scripts.
 The first few will be terrible.
 Write the next one, then the next, and the next.
 Fail lots.
 Learn where your weak points are, work on them.
 Join writers’ groups, take notes, don’t get your nose out of joint, writing is rewriting over and over.
 You will eventually end up with a good script, in your own voice (most important) that will be a sample to hopefully get your foot in the door.’